the16thpythonist/cookiecutter_pyproject/README.rst

 These are the main features:

-* Modern package management using Poetry_ and ``pyproject.toml``
+- Modern package management using Poetry_ and ``pyproject.toml``
-    * Using poetry-bumpversion_ for easy version management
+- Using poetry-bumpversion_ for easy version management
-* Ready-to-go Click_ command line interface as a ``CommandGroup`` unlike one simple ``Command`` as it is usually done.
+- Ready-to-go Click_ command line interface (CLI)
-    * Uses custom ``CommandGroup`` subclass, which makes extensive customizations such as lazy loading of commands or a plugin system easier in the future.
+- Uses custom ``click.CommandGroup`` subclass, which makes extensive customizations such as lazy loading of commands or a plugin system easier in the future.
-    * ``--version`` optional already implemented and fully integrated into automatic *bumpversion* version management
+- ``--version`` optional already implemented and fully integrated into automatic *bumpversion* version management
+- Basic Jinja2_ templating configuration
-* Sphinx_ documentation with ReadTheDocs_ theme and sphinx-autodoc_ pre-configured
+- Sphinx_ documentation with ReadTheDocs_ theme and sphinx-autodoc_ pre-configured

 Usage